AdrianBav/traffic/readme.md

 ## Configuration

+Most configuration can be done via the environment variables.
-To publish the config, run the vendor publish command:
+However, to publish the config, run the vendor publish command:

 ```bash
 php artisan vendor:publish --provider="AdrianBav\Traffic\TrafficServiceProvider"